When Life Starts to Feel Harder

 Stopping didn’t feel possible.

-And even if it had been, it didn’t feel ok to.
+And even if it had been, it wouldn't have felt ok to.

 I had been moving at that pace for so long that slowing down felt unfamiliar.